 Sales/Trading/Food/Drinks: No merchandise of any kind will be bought, sold or traded by individual students during school hours or on school property.
 Items will be confiscated and will not be returned.
 Any item being bought or sold on the campus must be done so through an approved fundraising form by administration.

 Electronic Devices: During the school day, all electronic devices shall not be activated or used inside the classrooms unless given permission by a teacher for a classroom project.
 If the student is sent to the Choice Program for unauthorized use of an electronic device, the student will receive a warning from the administration.
-Any repeated electronic device infraction in the same class period will result in the parent option of 1 day suspension from school or the device being held at the school for seven days.
+Any repeated electronic device infraction in the same class period will result in the parent option of one (1) day out-of-school suspension or the device being held at the school for seven days.

 **Any infraction considered serious by the Code of Conduct, such as weapons, fighting, gangs, drugs, etc., will be handled by an administrator or the School Resource Officer and the student will not be afforded the opportunity to handle his/her infraction by working with the Choice Program.
-These types of infractions will result in suspension out of school and possible arrest.
+These types of infractions will result in out-of-school suspension and possible arrest.
 Ridge Community High School has a Zero-Tolerance Policy for these types of behaviors.

 Attendance: Students need to be in school each day.
 If not, he/she may be withdrawn from school.
 Students should turn in an excused note for all absences to the main office back desk.
 If the student is a 9th grade student they may turn in their excused note to the office in the Freshman Academy.
 Notes should include student name, ID, parent/legal guardian name, and parent telephone number.
 In addition, reason and date of absence should be described.